Nature and Art: Plot

 When the boys are twenty, William Snr purchases a small estate in a village, near Lord and Lady Bendham.
 William Jnr becomes attracted to a local girl Agnes, wanting her to become his mistress, while Henry feels a tender regard for the daughter of the village curate Rebecca.
 William Jnr admires Agnes's beauty, enjoys her company, and they meet in secret.
 Within a few weeks Agnes has fallen in love with William, admiring his superiority, while William declares his love, he constantly attempts to seduce Agnes into having sex with him, claiming it would prove her true feelings of love for him.
 Throughout their affair William makes no promises of marriage, or security, however, Agnes eventually gives into Williams seduction.
 When he leaves at the end of the summer, Agnes falls into a depression, from his cold farewell and guilt from losing her virtue.
 For Rebecca, she is amazed at first by the attention given to her by Henry.
 Considered the less attractive of four older sisters she is not used to it.
 Henry is moved by her quiet unassuming personality, and they begin spending time together, when Henry leaves, Rebecca feels sorrow.
 Through separation Henry's love for Rebecca increases, while Williams passion for Agnes declines.

 William later receives a proposal from his father of marriage to a dependent niece of Lady Bendham, Miss Sedgeley.
 At first William is disgusted by the prospect, however, once his father explains the great connections and patronage the union will bring, William becomes more interested and eager for the proposal.
 Determined to force away any remaining affections for Agnes, instead he looks down on her weakness in scorn.
-Miss Sedgeley's reacts to the proposal of marriage in a similar manner, that it will be a ‘unpleasant home'.
+Miss Sedgeley's reacts to the proposal of marriage in a similar manner, that it will be an ‘unpleasant home'.
 Given her position she has no other option but to agree to the union.
 However, she resolves to ‘make a bad wife, not caring a pin for her husband, and will dress and visit as she pleases.
 The marriage is kept a secret and the families return to the village the following summer.
 Henry and Rebecca both experience joy at their reunion, while William and Agnes, are uneasy in on another's company.
 Agnes's tears and sobs instead of caresses annoy William and he storms off, promising never to see her again.
 Still Agnes hopes after reflection he will turn up the following night, and she waits, but he does not appear.
 She writes to him, pleading to see him one more time, to which he response sharply he will keep his word of never seeing her again.